Traveling to Disney Parks during Covid-19: What you need to know before you go

-(CNN) — If you're planning a trip to one of the Disney Parks, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.
+(CNN) — If you're planning to travel to one of the Disney Parks & Resorts around the world, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 The basics

+At the moment, the Disney Parks in Hong Kong, Paris and Los Angeles are closed because of the pandemic.

-Disney Parks began to tentatively reopen over the summer, although restrictions are in place, with rules varying depending on each park's location.
+Some parks began to tentatively reopen over the summer, although restrictions are in place, with rules varying depending on each park's location.

+In Florida, most of Disney World's parks are open, and Blizzard Beach water park is due reopen on March 7.
+No reopening date has been set for Typhoon Lagoon, however.
+Disneyland Paris was originally scheduled to reopen on February 13.
+However, the park recently announced it is moving its reopening date to April 2 "due to the prevailing conditions in Europe."

 What's on offer